ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 Here's a little demo:

-- an imp can't break armor so he can't deal any damage to the heavy swordsman
-- toxic imp can't deal any direct damage but he poisons the swordsman ignoring the armor
-- insecto-snake destroys the armor with a powerful attack

 ![old armor demo](2018-09-16--old-armor-demo.gif)

+- an imp can't break armor so he can't deal any damage to the heavy swordsman;
+- toxic imp can't deal any direct damage but he poisons the swordsman ignoring the armor;
+- insecto-snake destroys the armor with a powerful attack.

-In the current version of the game only the imp summoner has the armor.
+In the current version of the game only the imp summoner has the armor, so be carefull with them.

 ## AI updates